-She was recently appointed to the CDP resolutions committee by Chair Rusty Hicks.
-In October, she will start her term as part of Assemblywoman Christy Smith's Public Safety Advisory Committee.
-She previously served on the L.A.
-Taxi Cab Commission, appointed by Mayor Eric Garcetti.
-Marilyn was the longest-serving member of the Disabilities Access Commission of the L.A.
+Her other commission work included being the longest-serving member of the Disabilities Access Commission of the L.A.
 Dept. of Building & Safety, originally appointed by Mayor James K. Hahn, and re-appointed by Mayor Antonio Villaraigosa.

-A past secretary/treasurer of the Southern California Chapter of the National Writers Union, and Disabilities Caucus Chair, she volunteers on committees for Democratic Alliance for Action (DAA), DPSFV, and LACDP, as well as supporting Stonewall Democratic Club and other organizations.
+A past secretary/treasurer of the Southern California Chapter of the National Writers Union, and Disabilities Caucus Chair,

-Marilyn Grunwald lives in Santa Clarita, CA. These days, Maria is a public school teacher at Valley Academy of Arts and Sciences, and mother of four.
+Marilyn Grunwald lives in Santa Clarita, CA. These days, Maria is a public school teacher at Valley Academy of Arts and Sciences, and a mother of four.